geopr/async/README.md

 function async<Data>(getPromise: () => Promise<Data>): Promisify<Data>;
 ```

-the `Promisify` type simply patches all of your fields and methods so they will return promise
+the `Promisify` type simply patches all of your fields and methods so they will return a promise

 you can you this type by yourself, the library also provides it